-Should a school wish to challenge such a charge, they must set out in writing their objections to the director of education.
+Should a school wish to challenge such a charge, they must set out in writing their objections to the Director of Children's Services.

-For the avoidance of doubt, local authorities may de-delegate funding for permitted services without the express permission of the governing body, provided this has been approved by the appropriate phase representatives of the schools forum.
+For the avoidance of doubt, local authorities may de-delegate funding for permitted services without the express permission of the governing body, provided this has been approved by the appropriate phase representatives of the Schools Forum.